cyanidesayonara/borealis/README.md

 Borealis is a rehash of a project I made some years back, in the spring of 2016.

-It's a fork of the Aurora project (https://github.com/pixelmatix/aurora) by Pixelmatic, a dynamic LED display visualizer.
+It's a fork of the Aurora project (https://github.com/pixelmatix/aurora) by Pixelmatix, a dynamic LED display visualizer.

 More specifically, it's a fork of the aurora64 branch, which adapts the software to a display four times the size of the original 32x32 pixel display.